softeng-feup/open-cx-sg/documentation/README.md

 };
 ```

-Then, we will divide the activities in 2 paralel branches.
-One is the python script and database implementatio.
-The second part is the interface implementation in flutter.
+Afterwards, we will divide the activities in 2 parallel branches.
+One branch is the python script and the database implementation, the second branch is the interface implementation in flutter.

 ### Part 1 - Python and Database
 * Querry data from web
-* Make a class with useful functions to deal with data format
+* Make a class with useful functions to deal with the data format
 * Make a database connector class
-* implement the database
+* Implement the database
-* implement tools to test the database, querryng data and printing it
+* Implement the tools to test the database, querry data and print it
-* Make a doccumentation about the script and the tools
+* Make a documentation of the script and the tools

 ### Part 2 - Flutter app

 * Make the widget class
 * Implement a homescreen showing the widgets
-* Implement a database conector
+* Implement a database connector
-* process data and put it in a useful format inside aplication.
+* Process the data and put it in a useful format inside the application
-* test interface
+* Test the interface
-* implement the automaticaly screen change every 1 minute
+* Implement the automatically screen change every 1 minute
-* implement navigation using buttons downpage.
+* Implement the navigation using buttons
-* test all functionalities
+* Test all functionalities

 ## Test

 In our case, the test can be deducted very easily.
 Basically, the interface has to change the info page every 1 minute.
 The information has to be clear and easy to see and read.

 Then, the three buttons will be tested.
-When clicked, the screen has to change, and go to corresponding button screen.
+When clicked, the screen has to change, and go to the corresponding screen.

 ## Configuration and change management